Application

 Eligibility

-This fellowship is open to all undergraduate and graduate students of any major at UT-Austin.
+This fellowship is open to all undergraduate and graduate students of any major at UT Austin.
 Students must have a GPA of at least 3.5 and a demonstrated interest in democracy and/or the region for which they are applying.
-Students must be able to take a 3-hour course in Spring 2025 to prepare for their fieldwork.
+Students must be able to take a 3-hour course in Spring 2026 to prepare for their fieldwork.

-Students applying for internships in Latin America must be proficient in Spanish, as IDEA’s working language in Latin America is Spanish.
-Students applying for internships in Eurasia and the Balkans must be proficient in English, as NDI’s working language is English.
+Students applying for internships in Latin America must be proficient in Spanish, as the working language of hosting organizations in Latin America is Spanish.
+Students applying for internships in the Balkans, Eurasia, and Europe must be proficient in English, as the working language of hosting organizations in those regions is English.

 Deadline